Heal and rebalance with

 • Root causes are typically multifactorial and can include things like stealth infections, lack of nutrients, impaired digestive function, trauma and nervous system dysregulation, hormonal imbalances, environmental toxins, and inflammation.

 For example, say you're having irregular periods.
 When viewed through a functional lens, we see a symptom like that as the body’s way of communicating that something needs attention.
 Instead of artificially "regulating" your menstrual cycle with birth control pills and leaving it at that, taking a functional approach means asking why your period is irregular in the first place, and that could be for any number of reasons, like PCOS, blood sugar dysregulation, stress or trauma, overtraining, undereating, or nutrient deficiencies.
-We first try to identify the underlying issues that are causing symptoms and then work to implement a plan to address them.

 • Functional practitioners are always looking at the big picture, not just specific symptoms.
 We take into account the entire individual and their unique life circumstances, background, and biochemistry in order to piece together a larger context that determines our plan of action.
 The result is that two people with the exact same symptoms or diagnosis could require two very different nutrition plans.